Petrous part of the temporal bone

 The petrous part of the temporal bone is pyramid-shaped and is wedged in at the base of the skull between the sphenoid and occipital bones.
 Directed medially, forward, and a little upward, it presents a base, an apex, three surfaces, and three angles, and houses in its interior the components of the inner ear.
 The petrous portion is among the most basal elements of the skull and forms part of the endocranium.
 Petrous comes from the Latin word petrosus, meaning "stone-like, hard".
 It is one of the densest bones in the body.

-In other mammals, it is a separate bone, the petrosal bone.
+In other mammals, it is a separate bone, the petrosal bone, itself a fusion of the prootic, and opisthotic, and possibly epiotic.

 The petrous bone is important for studies of ancient DNA from skeletal remains, as it tends to contain extremely well-preserved DNA.

 Base

 The base is fused with the internal surfaces of the squamous, tympanic, and mastoid parts.

 Apex

 The apex, which is rough and uneven, is received into the angular interval between the posterior border of the great wing of the sphenoid bone and the basilar part of the occipital bone; it presents the anterior or internal opening of the carotid canal, and forms the postero-lateral boundary of the foramen lacerum.